A PRIME Insurance Blizzard Special

 At PRIME, we’re focused on a holistic approach to our interaction with the NJ public and beyond.
 Emphasizing the individuality of each situation, we empower customers by helping them evaluate their specific needs while educating them about the various protective general liability insurance, homeowners, auto, business, umbrella, workers comp, life, bonds and other policies.
 Then, we scout our broad market of underwriters to present the most appropriate plans – at competitively lowest quotes.

-Visit us online at http://www.primeins.com/, email us at PRIME [at] primeins [dot] com or call us at 732-400-5242 and discover a whole different perspective on insurance value.
+Visit us on our online insurance website or email us at PRIME [at] primeins [dot] com or call us at 732-886-5751 and HAVE A PRIME DAY™!

 Summary: It’s not just excellent insurance that PRIME broadcasts!
 As weather forecasts in NJ and around warn us to take precautionary measures, we bring you fun points about the potential of school snow days.